activerecord-hackery/ransack_demo/README.md

 [Ransack](https://github.com/activerecord-hackery/ransack) in a Rails 5
 application to create an "advanced" search form, with nesting, etc.

-This isn't quite as polished as I'd like it to be, but I thought it would be best to get it up on GitHub in its current state since I've had some requests for the code.

-I'll clean it up and add to it as Ransack evolves.

-In the meantime, the main things you'll want to note are:
+The main things you'll want to note are:

 * app/models/user.rb - Demonstration of using a "ransacker" (a virtual, searchable "column") to allow searching via full name, from concatenated first